-16. Children potentially at greater risk of harm
+13. Children potentially at greater risk of harm

-All children should be protected however our staff and Governing Body recognise that some groups of children are potentially at greater risk of harm than others.
+All children should be protected, however our staff and Governors recognise that some groups of children are potentially at greater risk of harm than others.
 This list is not exhaustive but highlights some of these groups:

-- Children who need a social worker (Child in Need & Child Protection) - Children missing from education - Elective Home Education (EHE) - Children requiring mental health support - Looked after children and previously looked after children - Children with special educational needs & disabilities/health issues - Children who are lesbian, gay, bi or trans (LGBTQ+)
+- Children who need a social worker (Child in Need & Child Protection); - Children missing from education; - Elective Home Education (EHE); - Children requiring mental health support; - Looked after children (LAC) and previously looked after children; - Children with special educational needs & disabilities (SEND)/health issues; - Children who are lesbian, gay, bi or gender questioning (LGBTQ+).